YipengUva/binary_PCA_methods/README.md

 This repository cotains the R scripts to reproducing the "Principal Component Analysis of Binary Genomics Data" paper \url{https://academic.oup.com/bib/article/20/1/317/4372404}.
+The original version can be found in \url{http://www.bdagroup.nl}.

 title:  Code for reproducing "Principal Component Analysis of Binary Genomics Data" paper